noir-lang/noir/docs/docs/getting_started/installation/other_install_methods.md

 ### Nix

-If you installed Noir with Nix or from source, you can remove the binary located at `~/.nix-profile/bin/nargo`.
+If you installed Nargo with Nix or compiled it from source, you can remove the binary located at `~/.nix-profile/bin/nargo`.

 ```bash
 rm ~/.nix-profile/bin/nargo